yabellini/SitioAcademico/content/blog/2021_CarpentriesEC_en/index.md

 draft: false
 summary: This is my application for The Capentries Executive Council 2021 elections
 title: Application for The Capentries Executive Council 2021 elections
-authors:
+authors: Yanina Bellini Saibene
+categories:
+  - Community
+  - Education
-    - admin
+  - English
-weight: 1
 tags:
-  - Communities
+  - Community
   - Education
   - The Carpentries
 ---